zorinalexey/cloud-casstle-http-router/docs/de/features/20_SECURITY.md

 ## OWASP Top 10

-✅ A01:2021 – Broken Access Control - IP filtering, Auth middleware
+✅ A01:2021 – Broken Access Control - IP filtering, Auth Middleware
 ✅ A02:2021 – Cryptographic Failures - HTTPS enforcement
 ✅ A03:2021 – Injection - Parameter validation (where)
 ✅ A04:2021 – Insecure Design - Secure by default